bhky/opennsfw2/README.md

 # Introduction

-Detecting Not-Suitable-For-Work (NSFW) images, in particular pornographic images, is a high demand task in computer vision.
+Detecting Not-Suitable-For-Work (NSFW) images is a high demand task in computer vision.
+While there are many types of NSFW images, here we focus on the pornographic images.

 The [Yahoo Open-NSFW model](https://github.com/yahoo/open_nsfw) originally developed with the Caffe framework has been a favourite choice, but the work is now discontinued and Caffe is also becoming less popular.